 Gooseberry products will be tasted by a selected jury.

 The Jurys decision is final.

-The Jury consists of trusted, recognised and conscientious people who combine expert and commercial knowledge and 25 from the public.
+The Jury consists of trusted, recognised and conscientious people who combine expert and commercial knowledge .

 The glory of success…and a prize ribbon.
 The Best In Show winner receives a trophy.